vincentnavetat/elm-snake/README.md

 * ~~Deploy to Github pages~~
 * Add a game config with size of the map, speed, max number of bonuses, etc
+* Prevent bonuses to appear on the snake's tail
 * Handle positive/negative bonuses
 * Nicer scoring system